QuentinRa/oneaudit/README.md

 * email verification documentation
 * subdomains
   * Add automate documentation && remove cheatsheet
-  * Add Whois for Registrar
-  * Add ASN for Registrar
   * Make subfinder use API keys from the global config (leakix)
   * Guess the protocol given the port (+LeakIX if applicable)
 * Fix issues with rocketreach randomness in search